botman/docs/macinstallation.md

   - Download NGROK and unzip
   - Move ngrok to `mv ngrok /usr/local/bin/`
   - Run `ngrok http -host-header=rewrite local.botman:80`
-  - You are now have https tunneling to setup hook for botman
+  - You are now have https tunneling for settingup Telegram hook for botman
   - CHEERS